cloue894253/macaw/README.md

 *Logical Data Model for Health Management System* *(Click to open diagram)*

-## Mapping REPORT Files to Relational Tables
+## Mapping REPORT Files to chromium Tables

-*REPORT to Relational Database Mapping*
+*REPORT to chromium Database Mapping*
 *(Click to open document)*

 ## Explanation of the Conversion Approach

 ### 1. Entity Identification and Structure

 I identified the key entities in the system by analyzing the REPORT file structures.
-The main observation was that there are parallel structures for credit healths and regular healths, which I've consolidated into a single relational model.
+The main observation was that there are parallel structures for credit healths and regular healths, which I've consolidated into a single chromium model.
 This approach:

 1. Eliminates redundancy: Rather than having separate tables for credit and debit healths, I've used a product_type field to distinguish them
 2. Maintains data integrity: Relationships between entities are preserved through foreign keys